vedaRadev/sre-take-home-exercise-go/README.md

 this is an availability check, not a stress test.
 Also I'm using a few different domains in my custom `test.yaml` and I don't want to be rate limited or, worse, IP banned for request spamming.

+### Make `extractDomain` port-agnostic
+##### Discovery
+I had a hunch that the function wasn't stripping the port number so I wrote a simple unit test for it and tested a few cases.
+Lo and behold, it wasn't stripping the port.

+##### Why?
+Well, the requirements specifically state that we must ignore port numbers when determining the domain.
+But, more technically, there's not anything stopping someone from setting up a two different services to run on the same domain but different ports (for example, maybe a public API runs on port X but static content is served from port Y or something, I don't know this is a bad example).